Artwork Page for Bull Skull, Fruit, Pitcher

 Description

-Picasso painted this still life on January 29, 1939, just after the surrender of his beloved Barcelona to General Franco’s fascist army, an event signaling the defeat of the Spanish Republic.
-Covered with decaying flesh, the bull’s skull alludes to Spain through an association with bullfighting.
-Amid the horror and the anguish, a flowering tree grows in the moonlight, likely a reference to the sacred oak of Guernica, a symbol of liberty that survived the bombing.
-Sprouting almost from the bull’s nose, the tree suggests hope for the rebirth of democracy in Spain.
+Pablo Picasso painted this still life following the surrender of his beloved Barcelona to General Francisco Franco’s fascist army, an event signaling the defeat of the Spanish Republic.
+Spain—because of its association with bullfighting—is represented by a bull’s skull.
+Outside the window, a flowering tree grows in the moonlight.
+The tree likely references the sacred oak of Guernica in the Basque region of Spain that survived a 1937 bombing by German and Italian air forces ordered by the Spanish Nationalists, a coalition of groups opposed to the Spanish Republic.
+Symbolic of freedom for the Basque people, the tree suggests hope for the rebirth of democracy in Spain.

 Horizontally oriented painting abstracted into triangular shards with a fractured bull skull in yellows and browns on the left.
 On the right sits a swirling orange pitcher, appearing as if made of abstracted carrots, flanked by two circular, red, yellow, and green pieces of fruit.
 Behind, extends a shattered blue and green pattern with a bushy pink tree rising just above the nose of the bull skull.